-Displaying a strong, sleek stainless steel design, the Aquafil Bold has a protective rubber mouth guard and an antibacterial bottle refill nozzle, as well as a dog drinking bowl accessory.
+Displaying a strong, sleek stainless steel design, the Aquafil Bold has a protective rubber mouth guard, an antibacterial bottle refill nozzle, and a dog drinking bowl accessory.

-And, the optional signage panel provides councils with the ability to include branded advertising, wayfinding or historical signage for public space users.
+And, the optional signage panel allows councils to include branded advertising, wayfinding or historical signage for public space users.

 Visually appealing, inclusively accessible, compliant and certified

 At a height of 850mm, the robust stainless steel construction and sculptural form of the Aquafil Bold drinking fountain makes it a visually appealing solution for outdoor settings.
 Compliant with ASNZ 4020 standards, it is also a DDA-compliant wheelchair-accessible design; an important consideration for today’s inclusive public environments.